zolweb/docker-npm/README.md

 # Environment independent npm, gulp and grunt

-The [source repo](https://github.com/mkenney/docker-npm) contains the latest `node` and `npm` binaries for [Debian:jessie](https://hub.docker.com/_/debian/). `npm` has been used to install `gulp-cli` and `grunt-cli` globally.
+The [image](https://hub.docker.com/r/mkenney/npm/) contains the latest `node` and `npm` binaries for [Debian:jessie](https://hub.docker.com/_/debian/). `npm` has been used to install `gulp-cli` and `grunt-cli` globally.
 The current directory is mounted into /src in the container and a wrapper script executes `npm` as a user who's uid and gid matches those properties on that directory.
 This way any output is written as the directory owner/group instead of root or a random user.

 If you need additional modules and/or wrapper scripts (`bower`, etc.) [let me know](https://github.com/mkenney/docker-npm/issues).